 The problem with the above procedure is that it doubles the original error probability of algorithm B on inputs of the form $(f(x), \cdot)$.
-Under the unrealistic assumption, that B's average error on such inputs is non-negligibly smaller than $\frac{1}{4}$, the "error-doubling" phenomenon raises no problems.
+Under the unrealistic assumption (made above), that B's average error on such inputs is non-negligibly smaller than $\frac{1}{4}$, the "error-doubling" phenomenon raises no problems.
 However, in general (and even in the special case where B's error is exactly $\frac{1}{4}$) the above procedure is unlikely to invert f.
-Note that the average error probability of B (which is averaged over all possible inputs of the form $(f(x), \cdot)$ can not be decreased by repeating B several times (e.g., B may always answer correctly on three quarters of the inputs, and always err on the remaining quarter).
-What is required is an alternative way of using the algorithm B, a way that does not double the original error probability of B. The key idea is to generate the r's in a way that allows to apply algorithm B only once per each r (and i), instead of twice.
-Specifically, we will use algorithm Bto obtain a "guess" for $b(x, r \oplus e^i)$, and obtain b(x, r) in a different way.
+Note that the average error probability of B (for a fixed f(x), when the average is taken over a random r) can not be decreased by repeating Bseveral times (e.g., for every x, it may be that B always answer correctly on three quarters of the pairs (f(x), r), and always err on the remaining quarter).
+What is required is an alternative way of using the algorithm B, a way that does not double the original error probability of B.

+The key idea is to generate the r's in a way that allows to apply algorithm B only once per each r (and i), instead of twice.
+Specifically, we will use algorithm B to obtain a "guess" for $b(x, r \oplus e^i)$, and obtain b(x, r) in a different way (which does not use B).
 The good news is that the error probability is no longer doubled, since we only use B to get a "guess" of $b(x, r \oplus e^i)$.
-The bad news is that we still need to know b(x, r), and it is not clear how we can know b(x, r) without applying B. The answer is that we can guess b(x,r) by ourselves.
+The bad news is that we still need to know b(x, r), and it is not clear how we can know b(x, r) without applying B. The answer is that we can guess b(x, r) by ourselves.
 This is fine if we only need to guess b(x, r) for one r (or logarithmically in |x| many r's), but the problem is that we need to know (and hence guess) the value of b(x, r) for polynomially many r's.
 An obvious way of guessing these b(x, r)'s yields an exponentially vanishing success probability.
 Instead, we generate these polynomially many r's such that, on one hand they are "sufficiently random" whereas, on the other hand, we can guess all the b(x, r)'s with noticeable success probability.
-Specifically, generating the r's in a particular pairwise independent manner will satisfy both (seemingly contradictory) requirements.
+Specifically, generating the r's in a specific pairwise independent manner will satisfy both (seemingly contradictory) requirements.
 We stress that in case we are successful (in our guesses for all the b(x, r)'s), we can retrieve x with high probability.
 Hence, we retrieve x with noticeable probability.